antvis/G6/docs/manual/FAQ/upgradeGuide.en.md

 - `target`: The manipulated node currently.
 It might be selected or deselected
 - `selectedItems`: The selected nodes and edges currently as `{nodes: [...], edges: [...]}`
 - `select`: Whether the option is select or deselect currently. `true` | `false`

+## SVG Renderer
+In G6 3.2 and previous versions, you can assign the renderer with options options `'canvas'` and `'svg'` for graph when instantiating the Graph.

+In G6 3.3, to make a better version with canvas, we do not support SVG renderer temporary.
+But we will support it in the future.